 I’m sure it comes as no surprise that what emerged for me was The Word Chef.
 (After all, you are reading this on my website.)

-Clarity came quickly: I could help my clients find the ingredients to their Secret Sauce (branding), teach them how to create a Signature Dish (or product/program) and coach them in the processes of telling their stories to the world (marketing online)
+Clarity came quickly: I could help my clients find the ingredients to their unique story, teach them how to tell that story and coach them in the processes of sharing them with the world

-The thing that’s great about that for you is that you don’t just get to work with a solid writer — you get someone who’s got a deep knowledge of marketing strategy and psychology, as well as story structure, character analysis and poetry.
-And you get to work with someone who loves to teach.
+The thing that’s great about that for you is that you don’t just get to work with a solid writer — you get someone who’s got a deep knowledge of strategy and psychology, as well as story structure, character analysis and poetry.
+And you get to work with someone who loves to teach and mentor.

-In other words, I can teach you how to find your fascinating Secret Sauce ingredients, how to play around with them to create YOUR best and most authentic branding story, and how to put all of that together in a way that brings you more clients, more prosperity and more joy.
+In other words, I teach you how to understand and tell your most fascinating and authentic stories, and how to put all of them together in a way that brings you more clients, more prosperity and more joy.

 Want to See Me in Action?
 Get Word Chef eMail Updates (it’s totally free)